Ricardo Nanita: Toronto Blue Jays

 Nanita played for the Toronto Blue Jays Triple-A affiliate Las Vegas 51s in the 2011 and 2012 seasons.
 The Blue Jays invited him to spring training in 2013.

 Nanita played for the Dominican Republic national baseball team in the 2013 World Baseball Classic.

 Nanita started the 2013 season with the Double-A New Hampshire Fisher Cats.
 He was promoted to the Triple-A Buffalo Bisons on May 21.

 On January 20, 2014, the Blue Jays announced that Nanita had been signed to a minor league contract that included an invitation to spring training.
 He was assigned to Triple-A Buffalo before the end of spring training.
 Nanita was transferred to the temporarily inactive list on May 11, after he opened the season batting .118 over 6 games.
 On May 17, it was announced that Nanita had been loaned to the Tigres de Quintana Roo of the Mexican Baseball League.

 Chunichi Dragons

 Nanita was signed by the Chunichi Dragons of Nippon Professional Baseball on December 15, 2014.

 On October 29, 2016, it was confirmed that Nanita would be released from the Dragons along with Leyson Séptimo, Juan Jaime, Drew Naylor, and Anderson Hernández.

 Guerreros de Oaxaca

 On March 14, 2018, Nanita signed with the Guerreros de Oaxaca of the Mexican League.
 He was released on March 30.

+Coaching Career

+In 2026, Nanita was named as hitting coach for the Dominican Summer League Blue Jays blue team the summer-league affiliate of the Toronto Blue Jays.